There’s a good chance that as a creative entrepreneur, you didn’t start your eCommerce store excited to take on the bookkeeping.

 Problem: There are a lot of expenses and it can be tough keeping track of all these transaction documents.

-Whether it’s paying suppliers or staying organized with SaaS tools, it’s hard to keep track of all the receipts that are keeping your store running.
-Furthermore, you'll need to store your receipts in a safe location in the event of an audit.
+Whether it’s paying suppliers or staying organized with SaaS tools, it’s hard to keep track of all the receipts and expenses that are keeping your store running.
+Furthermore, you'll need to store your receipts and invoices in a safe location in the event of an audit.

-Solution: Use a tool like Receipt Bank to track expenses and store your documents
+Solution: Use a tool like Dext Prepare to track expenses and store your documents

-At Enkel, we’re big fans of Receipt Bank.
-Use Receipt Bank to track your receipts and move to a paperless environment.
+At Enkel, we’re big fans of Dext Prepare because you can use it to track your receipts and move to a paperless environment.

-Their mobile app makes it easy to take a photo of the receipt or invoice and their OCR technology will read the information from the photo and save it.
-This saves the time of manual entry.
+Their mobile app makes it easy for users to take a photo of the receipt or invoice and their OCR technology will read the information from the photo and save a copy of the image to the cloud.
+This helps users save time on manual data entry while streamlining their document storage process.

 Challenge #4: Tracking inventory